tmpfs/pageloop/data/app/docs/api/index.md

 ## POST /{container}/{application}/files/{url}

-Update file content for a file, the file must already exist.
+Update a file, the file must already exist.

+If a `Location` header is sent in the request the operation is a rename (the request body is ignored) and the target file is renamed to the URL given in the `Location` header.

-It is an error if the request MIME type does not match the existing MIME type for the file.
+Otherwise the operation is to update file content from the request body, in which case it is an error if the request MIME type does not match the existing MIME type for the file.

 Syncs the source file to disc and publishes an updated version of the file to the public URL.

 ## GET /{container}/{application}/files/{url}